Victon18/glance/content/college/OS/process.md

 # process
 - Program becomes process when an executable file is loaded into memory
 - A process contains memory area, local, global variable, CPU registers, Program Counters
-- Process requires a set of resources, including a processors, program counters, registers, registers to perform its functions
+- Process requires a set of resources, including a processors, program counters, registers to perform its functions
 - Multiple process may associate with one program
 - Program is passive entity stored on disk (executable file); process is active